 There's a daily caller piece out today.

-And for every, you know, the all the thousands, I'm sure the vast majority of people that want what we often take for granted, which is a better life and opportunity for themselves and their kids.
+And for every, you know, all the thousands, I'm sure the vast majority of people that want what we often take for granted, which is a better life and opportunity for themselves and their kids.

 And the problem is there is this report of an illegal alien pleading guilty Wednesday of this week of raping and murdering an Islamic teen last year in a horrifying case near a mosque in Fairfax County, Virginia.

-Darwin Martinez Torres, 25, pled guilty, capital murder and rape, 17-year-old Nabra Hassana.
+Darwin Martinez-Torres, 25, pled guilty, capital murder and rape 17-year-old Nabra Hassana.

 And part of the deal allows him to avoid the death penalty in exchange for a life sentence behind bars.

-Prosecutors laid out the crime in chilling detail.
+According to the Daily Mail, prosecutors laid out the crime in chilling detail.

 And in that case, he had already been arrested for a violent crime, and we didn't deport the person.